BobettiFP/bobettifp.github.io/_posts/2025-08-22-Leveraging Large Language Models (LLMs) for Process Mining (Technical Report).md

 - Procedural Process Model:

-In addition, we find that both models demonstrate strong performance in the **object-centric setting**, which could significantly propel the advancement of the object-centric process mining discipline.
+In addition, we find that both models demonstrate strong performance in the object-centric setting, which could significantly propel the advancement of the object-centric process mining discipline.Additionally, these models display a noteworthy capacity to evaluate various concepts of fairness in process mining.

-- Object-centric Process Mining:

-Additionally, these models display a noteworthy capacity to evaluate various concepts of fairness in process mining.

 - Process Mining에서 Fairness란?